mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 - Prepare peer evaluations on Teammates and compile peer evaluation data (more on this later).
 - Review exams and other course material as needed.
-- Handle regrade requests on a weekly bases.
+- Handle regrade requests on a weekly basis:
     + If there is an overarching problem, notify the professor.
     + Be strict, but fair.
     + "I wrote X but I meant Y" is not a good justification for earning